jsf0/ansible-clone/README.md

 ### Supporting new operating systems

-Support for new running this on other oeprating systems can be added fairly easily.
+Support for new running this on other operating systems can be added fairly easily.
 You will need to modify the following functions:

 `get_installed_packages()`